Antonio Pipkin: Toronto Argonauts

 On February 9, 2021, the first day of free agency, Pipkin signed with the Toronto Argonauts.
 He served primarily as the third-string quarterback during the 2021 season, but was elevated to the backup following the trade of Nick Arbuckle to the Edmonton Elks.
 He started the final game of the regular season where he completed 10 of 22 pass attempts for 111 yards and one interception, but also had nine carries for 78 yards and one touchdown.
 He spent part of 2022 training camp with the team, but was released after the first pre-season game on May 29, 2022.

 BC Lions

 On May 31, 2022, it was announced that Pipkin had signed with the BC Lions.
 On September 10, 2022 Pipkin made his first start for the Lions.
-BC was defeated 31-10 by the Montreal Alouettes with Pipkin completing only 13 of 24 pass attempts for 174 yards and an interception.
+BC was defeated 31–10 by the Montreal Alouettes with Pipkin completing only 13 of 24 pass attempts for 174 yards and an interception.
 The Lions' starting quarterback Nathan Rourke was injured at the time, and newly acquired Vernon Adams was still being brought up to speed with the offense.
 He became a free agent upon the expiry of his contract on February 14, 2023.

+Hamilton Tiger-Cats

+On July 18, 2023, It was announced that Pipkin had been signed by the Hamilton Tiger-Cats due to the injuries of starting quarterback Bo Levi Mitchell and backup Matthew Shiltz.
+He played in two games and spent one game on the practice roster, but did not record any statistics.

+Saskatchewan Roughriders

+On August 13, 2023, Pipkin was traded to the Saskatchewan Roughriders in exchange for Kaare Vedvik.
+He played in nine games where he operated the short yardage unit and had 25 carries for 49 yards with five touchdowns and had one pass completion for 57 yards.
+He signed a contract extension on November 23, 2023.
+However, he was part of final training camp cuts in 2024 and was released on June 1, 2024.